Eevalice/phpvuln-sqlmaps-finding-vulnerabilities-in-php-code/README.md

 So, According to the Zend (2023), A PHP vulnerability is an exploitable flaw in a PHP application that can be used to gain unauthorized access to systems that comprise or underlie that PHP application.

-Here's the dependencies on how to execute this in python3 pre-installed in your computer.
+<b>Here's the dependencies on how to execute this in python3 pre-installed in your computer.

-Let’s install it by using the following command:
+Let’s install it by using the following command: </b>

 ```python
 apt install python3